Current Lab Members

-Luis Andrés Guillén - started as a PhD candidate in fall 2016.
-He will be researching on hydrological processes of Central Appalachia and more specifically with low-cost sensors for community monitoring of hydrological variables, within the larger frame of the Appalachian Freshwater Initiative.
+Luis Andrés Guillén - PhD candidate.
+Luis Andres is studying ecohydrological processes in the Central Appalachian Mtns, focusing on rainfalll partitioning, tree-scale transpiration, and low-cost sensors for community monitoring.
 Luis Andres has a background in forestry, holding a MS degree on Forest Management from the Swedish University for Agricultural Sciences.
 Guillén started his career in Venezuela (VE) where he obtained a Forest Engineering degree with a major in Watershed Management from the Universidad de Los Andes.
 He has been involved with environmental and recreational NGOs in Sweden and has worked for the National Office for Biodiversity (VE), as well as the National Park Service (VE).
 His most recent research experience looked at the social-natural nexus within small scale forestry; there he focused on the social capital non-industrial private forest owners and their relationships with different institutions.
 More information can be found here.

-Eric Sjöstedt - MS student focusing on hydrology, freshwater sustainability, geographical information science (GIS), and data analytics.
-He received his B.A in Geography and a Minor in Environmental Economics during his time as a student-athlete for WVU.
-An international student, Eric is from a small south city called Ystad in Sweden.
-He is passionate about the environment since he first learned about the environmental issues faced across the world.
+Eric Sjöstedt - MS student focusing on hydrology, freshwater sustainability, geographical information science (GIS), and data informatics.
+He is particularly interested in environmental crime as a mechanism of injustice.
+Eric received his B.A in Geography with a Minor in Environmental Economics during his time as a student-athlete for WVU.
+Eric hails from a small city in Sweden called Ystad in Sweden.
+He became passionate about the environment since he first learned about the environmental issues faced across the world.
 His goal in life is to use his education to aid the global effort of water security and energy supply to improve the quality of life for all.
-As a member of the Mountain Hydrology Lab, his research will be focused upon the analysis of water accumulation/usage across Appalachia an identifying/analyzing cases of water insecurity and environmental justice.
+As a member of the Mountain Hydrology Lab, his research focuses on analyzing water use, water systems, and upstream-downstream dependence to explore water insecurity and environmental justice across the Appalachian region.

 Justin Earle MS, focused on hydrology and freshwater resources management.
 Justin obtained a BS in Wildlife and Fisheries Management degree from West Virginia University and plans on merging his interest of fly flishing, fisheries, and Appalachian streams for his graduate research.
 Justin is a native West Virginian, hailing from Wardensville, a small town in Hardy County in the eastern panhandle.
 It was there that his love for the outdoors began.
 Justin returned to West Virginia after serving the United States Army with the goal of making West Virginia and the world a better place.
 As a member of the Mountain Hydrology Lab, Justin will examine freshwater sustainability across the state, with a specific emphasis on climate change impacts on freshwater ecosystems.